Hatko/prisma-generator-flavoured-ids/README.md

 ### Disclaimer

-1. Ideally, Prisma needs to add a native support for branded types.
+1. Ideally, Prisma needs to add native support for branded types.
 If you find this solution useful, please up-vote the [Prisma issue](https://github.com/prisma/prisma/issues/9853)

 2. This is a dirty approach, as it relies on the generated code.
-This library has been used for several months and had to be changed significantly based on the changes Prisma made to their client
+This library has been used for several months and had to be changed significantly based on the changes Prisma made to its client

 ## Installation and usage